FelixPetriconi/AllocatorBuilder/README.md

   * Apply guards to memory allocated blocks to detect buffer under- or overflows, even in release mode of the compiled application.
   * Wait free allocations in a single threaded environment

-So the approach is, every allocator returns such a Block
+So the approach is, every allocator returns such a block:
 ~~~
 struct block {
   void* ptr;